OpenNebula/docs/source/operations_guide/references/template/physical.rst

 Check the following subsections:

-- :ref:`Playbooks <ddc_config_playbooks>` reference for available Ansible playbooks,
+- :ref:Playbooks <ddc_config_playbooks> reference for available Ansible playbooks,
-- :ref:`Roles <ddc_config_roles>` reference with a detailed description of individual roles and their configuration tunables.
+- :ref:Roles <ddc_config_roles> reference with a detailed description of individual roles and their configuration tunables.

 .. _ddc_usage_example4: